plttn/fish-eza/README.md

 ### Auto detect git repository

-Exa has `--git` options displaying git status of each file in a dedicated column (when using the long view).
+Eza has `--git` options displaying git status of each file in a dedicated column (when using the long view).

 When inside a git repo, the `--git` option will be automatically added to every alias beginning with `ll` (as `--git` only works with `--long`) (`lla, llaa, llid` etc).